sharplain/dataexplorer-docs/data-explorer/kusto/query/assessment.md

 .create table Logs (Level:string, Text:string)
 ```

 Management commands have their own syntax, distinct from the Kusto Query Language syntax, although many of the underlying concepts are similar.
-In particular, management commands are distinguished from queries as the commands always start with the dot (`.`) character (which can't start a query).
-This distinction prevents many kinds of security attacks, because it prevents the embedding of management commands inside queries.
+In particular, management commands are distinguished from queries as the commands always begin with a period (`.`) character,while queries cannot begin with a `.`.
+This distinction prevents many kinds of security attacks, because it prevents attackers from embedding management commands within queries.

 Not all management commands modify data or metadata.
 Each command in the large class of commands that start with `.show` is used to display data or metadata.
 For example, the `.show tables` command returns a list of all tables in the current database.